TSABM/inbre-retina/AnnotationVideoViewer/DesignDocuments/inbre-retina design doc.md

 ControlsAreaView: A container for the different controls the user may need to view and manipulate the labels on the canvas.
 Contains MainControlView, and LabelDataView.

-MainControlsView: Containing mostly temporary code at this time.
-Intended to hold controls the user can access such as changing the current label interaction mode (select label, draw label, erase label).
+MainControlsView: Contains most controls the user will need to interact with the loaded project data or the canvas.
+Contains video playback controls, as well as a field to view the loaded in label data.

-LabelDataView: Old probably unnecessary code, needs refactor or removal.
-Intended to contain and display fields which contained the data for any label actively being viewed by the user.
-Possibly also would allow the user to edit any data there in case of error.
-Currently does nothing but show some old dummy fields.
+LabelDataView: A textbox to show the currently loaded project data for review before saving or exporting

 MediaAreaView: Likely unnecessary code.
 Serves as a container for CanvasView and nothing else at this time, though it does set some layout rules.
 May also contain video controls in the future.